publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch40/schI/m__us_usc_t50_s2316.md

          Not later than one year after September 23, 1996, a report describing—

-            (A) the actions planned to be taken to carry out subsection (d) of this section; and
+            (A) the actions planned to be taken to carry out subsection (d); and

             (B) the costs of such actions.

-        (3) Not later than three years after September 23, 1996, a report updating the information provided in the reports submitted pursuant to paragraphs (1) and (2), including the measures taken pursuant to subsection (d) of this section.
+        (3) Not later than three years after September 23, 1996, a report updating the information provided in the reports submitted pursuant to paragraphs (1) and (2), including the measures taken pursuant to subsection (d).

 ([Pub.
 L. 104–201, div.
 A, title XIV][/us/pl/104/201/dA/tXIV], § 1416, Sept.
 23, 1996, [110 Stat.
 2721][/us/stat/110/2721].)